What is GemmoTherapy

 From the bud comes the power of life

-The buds are composed primarily of developing tissue and, thus, possess all the properties and energy of the adult plant.
-The bud contains more vitamins, oligo-elements, minerals, nucleic acids, and growth material than any other part of the plant.
+Buds are composed primarily of developing tissue and, thus, possess all the properties and energy of the adult plant.
+These buds contains more vitamins, oligo-elements, minerals, nucleic acids, and growth material than any other part of the plant.
 They also contain important substances such as amino acids, minerals, trace elements, enzymes, vitamins, chlorine acid and flavonoids.
 Therefore, it is this specific type of plant material used in making Gemmotherapy that makes it stand apart from herbal tinctures, supplements and vitamins.

-Society today generates an unprecedented amount of toxic elements and compounds which get absorbed and at times trapped within the body.
-The water and food supplies are contaminated with pesticides, herbicides and manufacturing residue.
+Todays society generates an unprecedented amount of toxic elements and compounds that can get absorbed and trapped within the body.
+Our water and food supplies are contaminated with pesticides, herbicides and manufacturing residue.
 The air is contaminated by carbon monoxide and other poisonous gases.
 Many drugs are toxic to the body or breakdown into metabolites that are toxic.
 All of these toxic compounds accumulate in the body and need to be eliminated.

 “Gemmotherapy provides organ support to adrenal glands that lead the immune system.
 It provides the lymphatic and circulatory systems as they clean and feed the cells and for the bowel and kidneys so that the inflammation is eliminated instead of accumulated”.

 The body has four elimination routes.
 The digestive system, the kidneys, the respiratory system and the skin are directly involved in the elimination process.
 These eliminatory pathways depend on the endocrine glands for optimal cellular function.
 The heart, blood vessels and the nervous system are also involved indirectly.